MarekSchiffer/Single-LInked-List/Readme.md

 However, when relying on the free function, it's important to point out, that the list can not hold the identical item twice!
-That means if 10 'a' shall be inserted in the list, 10 separate 'a' have to be created in 10 different parts of the heap. <br>
+That means if 10 'a' shall be inserted in the list, 10 separate 'a' have to be created in 10 different parts of the heap.
 If the list were to contain multiple nodes, which point to the same position in memory, the free function, would try to free the same memory twice, which will lead free to abort. <br>